-4. If an answer is not timely filed with the Division, the respondent who failed to file the answer may not participate in any conference held pursuant to section 13 of this act.
+4. If an answer is not timely filed with the Division, the respondent who failed to file the answer may not participate in any conference held pursuant to section 14 of this act.

-5. The claimant may file a written response to the answer within 30 days after he receives the answer.
-The response must address only the allegations of the answer or any accompanying affidavit.
+5. The claimant may respond only to the allegations of the answer or any accompanying affidavit by filing a written response with the Division within 30 days after he receives the answer.
 The panel shall disregard any portion of the response that does not address an allegation raised in the answer or an affidavit accompanying the answer.
 No fee may be charged or collected by the Division for the filing of the response.
 The Division may authorize an extension of the time in which a response may be filed only if all parties to the action stipulate to the extension.